Chagas Disease (American trypanosomiasis)

 • X-ray or CT scan of the abdomen or chest.

-Treatment for Chagas disease can be life-saving and occur in either the acute or chronic phase.
+Treatment for Chagas disease can be life-saving and occur in the acute or chronic phase.
 This includes:

 • Antiparasitic treatment to kill the parasite, and